fmillion-mnsu/cs480-f23/week3/README.md

 REST is an acronym that stands for **Re**presentational **S**tate **T**transfer.
 In short, REST uses the HTTP protocol's characteristics to specify what you want to do and what you want to do it with.

+The "state transfer" in REST refers to the fact that a REST API is designed to be *stateless*.
+This means that the API itself does not need to track user sessions.
+Each request to a REST API includes all of the information that the server needs to fulfill the request.
+If any state is required, the state is maintained by the client of the API and is sent along with each request; if the server needs the client to store some state data, it's returned as part of the response.
+This means that each and every request on the server side is independent of any other request, and each request is atomic - it either finishes or it doesn't.
+(We'll see an example of why this is important in the next discussion.)

 ### A little HTTP background

 HTTP is the protocol that drives the World Wide Web.
 Every time you access a web site using your web browser, you're using HTTP.
 (HTTPS is just HTTP with encryption.
 The underlying protocol is still HTTP.)
 HTTP is a very old protocol that has gone through a couple of revisions, but its core functionality is the same as it's been for years.